 So, how does the Poetry Mailbox work?
 It’s simple.
 Take or leave a poem.
 And yes, you can take and keep your poem!
 You can also take a moment to sit on the bench and scribe your own poem, as a pen and notebook are housed in the box.
 If the mailbox is running low on poems, signal the neighborhood poetry pollinators by raising the mailbox flag!

 Are you inspired by the Poetry Mailbox?
 Do you want to see more poetry in public spaces in Tucson?
 Then join Urban Poetry Pollinators!
 In 2017, Elizabeth Salper received a mini-grant from the Arts Foundation for Tucson and Southern Arizona to start her UPP idea and spread the joy and love of poetry in outdoor spaces.
 If you want to know more, you can follow on Instagram (@urbanpoetrypollinators) or send an email.

-Hear an interview with Elizabeth Salper by Pedaling the Pueblo on KXCI in which she discusses the BBVN Poetry Mailbox.
+Mailbox Media Hear an interview with Elizabeth Salper by Pedaling the Pueblo on KXCI in which she discusses the BBVN Poetry Mailbox.
 Or a YouTube video about the Mailbox.
 Or a piece about the Mailbox and a neighbor-artist, Ron Kovatch.